Pizza making tips

 5. Bake your pizza on the pizza stone for 6-8 minutes or until your crust looks amazing.
 If you’re using a sheet of parchment paper, you can remove that from the oven about 3-4 minutes into the bake.

 6. PRO TIPS: If you want to get some nice char, hit the top of your pizza with the broiler for 30-60 seconds toward the end of the bake.
 If you like your pizza extra crispy, transfer it directly onto an open rack on your oven for its final minute.

 7. Let your pizza cool on a wire rack for 1-2 minutes before slicing so the cheese will settle down.

 Tips & Tricks

-1. Once you’ve made your dough, let it rise either covered and on the counter until doubled in size or overnight in the refrigerator.
+1. Once you’ve made your dough, let it rise either covered and on the counter for a couple hours or overnight in the refrigerator.

 1. Let dough ball sit on a sheet of parchment paper, covered with an overturned bowl that’s three times the size of the dough.